BIATeam/BIADocs/docs/40-DeveloperGuide/30-WorkerService/50-ArchiveJob.md

 - the method `SetAsArchivedAsync()` will set the `IsArchived` property of the entity to `true` and set the `ArchivedDate` to current date time UTC and commit immediatly

 #### Custom
-If you need to customize the default repository (to customize the includes of `GetAllQuery()` method for example) :
+If you need to customize the default repository (to change the includes of `GetAllQuery()` method for example) :
 1. Create your interface that will inherit from `ITGenericArchiveRepository<TEntity, TKey>` in **MyCompany.MyProject.Domain.RepoContract** namespace :
 ``` csharp title="IMyEntityArchiveRepository.cs"
 namespace MyCompany.MyProject.Domain.RepoContract